Sober Story: Wendy

 Mrs D: What was the final straw that led you to get sober?

-Wendy: It was a public humiliation, at my yoga studio, where I showed up drunk for a massage, so drunk I found out later I had driven there blacked out.
+Wendy: It was a public humiliation, at my yoga studio.
+I showed up drunk for a massage, so drunk I found out later I had driven there blacked out.
 They took away my car keys, and called my husband to come get me.
 It was horrible.
 I had to go back and tell everyone I was sorry the next day, my husband was furious, and I was full of shame and guilt.

 Mrs D: How was it for you in the early days?
 What was most difficult?